nobody-famous/aoc-ocaml/README.md

 ### Day 3

 Had to find where 2 wires cross.
-May algorithm was
+My algorithm was

 1. convert the direction input into x, y deltas
 2. convert the deltas into a list of lines